mesg-foundation/engine/docs/cli/mesg-core_service_init.md

 ### Options

 ```
-  -d, --description string   Service description
       --dir string        Create the service in the direcotry
   -h, --help              help for init
-  -n, --name string          Service name
   -t, --template string   Specify the template URL to use
 ```

 ### Options inherited from parent commands